Custom-made medical devices are the odd one out when it comes to the Medical Devices Regulation (EU) 2017/745.

 The regulation quotes the following:

 If you’re reading this as a manufacturer, it seems like quite a gray area.
-Especially the second paragraph is confusing.
+The second paragraph is especially confusing.

 Guidance by the IMDRF and MDCG